bt3gl/building_blog/content/book_black_hat2.md

 >>>> print arping('192.168.1.114')
 ```

-Scapy has also commands for network-based attack such as [arpcachepoison  and srpflood](http://www.secdev.org/projects/scapy/doc/usage.html#tcp-traceroute).
+Scapy has also commands for a network-based attack such as [arpcachepoison and srpflood](http://www.secdev.org/projects/scapy/doc/usage.html#tcp-traceroute).

 Additionally, we can use Scapy to re-create a packet that has been sniffed or received.
 The method **command()** returns a string of the commands necessary for this task.